aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 > New in 1.20.0

-It is used for [API Gateway Rest API Lambda Authorizer payload](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html){target="_blank" rel="nofollow"}.
+It is used for [API Gateway Rest API Lambda Authorizer payload](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html){target="_blank"}.

 Use **`APIGatewayAuthorizerRequestEvent`** for type `REQUEST` and **`APIGatewayAuthorizerTokenEvent`** for type `TOKEN`.